 Get a Cosigner

 One final tip for getting an apartment with bad credit history is to enlist the help of a cosigner.
-This is a friend or relative with a good credit score who signs the lease with you, even though they won’t live in the apartment with you.
+This can be a friend or relative with a good credit score.
+They will have to sign the lease with you, even if they won’t be living in the apartment with you.

 You’re both held equally responsible for paying rent, so if neither of you makes the rent payments, the landlord can sue both of you.